Ria424/developers-animatesdk-docs/Frame_object/Frame24.md

 #### Description

-Method; specifies an array of control point and tangent endpoint coordinates that describe a cubic Bézier curve to be used as a custom ease curve.
+Method; Specifies an array of control point and tangent endpoint coordinates that describe a cubic Bézier curve to be used as a custom ease curve.
 This array is constructed by the horizontal (ordinal: left to right) position of the control points and tangent endpoints.

 #### Example